MaastrichtUniversity/role-linux-ad-unimaas/README.md

 * Setup time synchronisation with AD domain controller using timesyncd (systemd replacement of ntpd)
 * Install realmd, SSSD, SSSD-AD and Kerberos5 (krb5)
-* Authenticate as domain user (using krb5) to join the computer to domain
+* Authenticate as domain user (using krb5) to join (using adcli) the computer to domain
 * Setup SSSD to perform authentication against AD.
 Uses special UID mappings.
 * Changes PAM to use SSSD authentication method